mamuz/PhpDependencyAnalysis/README.md

 ## Features

 - Providing high customizing level
-- Creating dependency graphs on customized levels respectively different scopes
+- Dependency graph creation on customized levels respectively different scopes
 - Detecting cycles and violations between layers in a tiered architecture
 - Printing graphs in several formats (HTML, SVG, DOT)
 - Adding user-defined detection plugins
 - Adding user-defined output plugins for printing graphs
-- Supporting collecting namespaces from [`IoC-Containers`](http://en.wikipedia.org/wiki/Inversion_of_control)
+- Supports collecting namespaces from [`IoC-Containers`](http://en.wikipedia.org/wiki/Inversion_of_control)
-- Supporting collecting [`PHP-Superglobals`](http://php.net/manual/en/language.variables.superglobals.php) as a dependency
+- Supports collecting [`PHP-Superglobals`](http://php.net/manual/en/language.variables.superglobals.php) as a dependency
-- Supporting collecting PHP-Statements, which cannot be resolved, like `create_function` or `eval`
+- Supports collecting PHP-Statements, which cannot be resolved, like `create_function` or `eval`
-- Supporting collecting namespaces, which are declared in DocBlocks
+- Supports collecting namespaces, which are declared in DocBlocks
-- Supporting collecting string, which looks like a namespace
+- Supports collecting strings, which looks like a namespace

 ## Configuration